stefansilverio/reefineries/README.md

 ---
 ## Descriptions

-This repository tracks reefineries completed at the holberton school
+This repository tracks all reefineries completed at the holberton school

 ## Author
 `stefan silverio`